nocksock/do.nvim/README.md

 ## Usage

--  `:Do` add a line to the end of the list.
+-  `:Do` add a task to the end of the list.
--  `:Do!` add a line to the front of list.
+-  `:Do!` add a task to the front of list.
--  `:Done` remove the first line from the list.
+-  `:Done` remove the first task from the list.
--  `:DoEdit` edit the list in a floating window.
+-  `:DoEdit` edit the tasklist in a floating window.
--  `:DoSave` create `.do_tasks` file in cwd.
+-  `:DoSave` create `.tasks` file in cwd.
 Will auto-sync afterwards.
 -  `:DoToggle` toggle the display.
 Use with caution!

 ## Installation